Pests

 4. 4

-Top-dress the soil with a thin layer of coarse sand or perlite.
-This surface layer dries faster than organic mix and is inhospitable for gnat egg-laying.
+Top-dress the soil with a half-inch layer of coarse sand, fine gravel, or perlite instead of bark or moss.
+This mineral surface layer dries within a day or two and is inhospitable for gnat egg-laying, cutting off new generations at the source.

 Prevention